 This is a business paper that listed the money coming in from customers.

 9. Bank or Credit advice

 They are debit or credit bank advice.
 Bank credit advice is bank documents informing the business of an increase made in the business’s bank account.
-Bank debit advice is opposite of bank credit advice.
+Unlike bank debit advice that is opposite to bank credit advice.

 10. Deposit slips

 When one receives cheque or cash from customer, the seller will take it to the bank and present.